Cloud7050/ff-mine/docs/guides/arr/leviathan.md

 **Phase 3**

 - Remember to chain stun and burn the last Wavetooth asap.
 If too many are dead to kill it quickly, dps LB if you really must.
-It can easily hysteria everyone off the ship
+It can easily hysteria everyone off the arena

 ### Dodging Infographics